postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 ## Metrics pushed to New Relic

 The following metrics and their values are pushed from Postman to New Relic.
+Run-level metrics comprise metrics valid for the entire run - the number of errors, for example.
+Request-level metrics send data for each request within the collection.

 | Metric | Level | Individual Attributes |
 |--------|--------|--------|